anderpham/HomeworkSubmission/README.md

-# HomeworkSubmission_Week1
+# HomeworkSubmission - Machine Learning from Coderschool
-Submission of homework - Week 1
+Submission of homework